 Basket 2 – Photographs.
 If any photographs of Hitler were shown, and were verified by photo experts to have been taken in the 1940s or 1950s, and a forensic expert was able to superimpose them on known photographs to get a percentage of match, how would that affect your opinion?

 Basket 3 – Remains or DNA.
 I am not sure if anyone has DNA that is known to be Hitler’s or someone in his family, as DNA was not a known tool back then for identification.
 What are your observations concerning the use of DNA.
 Additionally, if the investigators found what they believe are the remains of Hitler, how would you want that presentation to be handled: a dental records comparison, etc.?

 Basket 4 – Eva Braun and the supposed children.
-Even if Hitler did escape, he would be long dead by now and Eva Braun would most likely be dead unless she was over 100 years old.
+Even if Hitler did escape, he would be long dead by now and Eva Braun would almost certainly be dead unless she was born in 1912!!
 But if the couple indeed had children, those individuals could still be alive.
 What evidence concerning them would you like to see?
 If the investigators find a gravestone in a secluded cemetery for Eva Braun and the burial records show the person was born in Munich on the same day that the famous Eva was, what does that do to the little voice in your head?

 Basket 5 – Something else.
 No matter how crazy it may sound, let me hear it!

 Basket 6 – This is the “I ain’t buying anything they find or show.”
-That is important to know as well as it shows a would-be writer or producer the magnitude of the challenge he or she must overcome to change a historical opinion that has been sort of set in concrete for over 70 years.
+That is important to know as well as it shows a would-be writer or producer the magnitude of the challenge he or she must overcome to change a historical opinion that has been sort of set in concrete for almost 80 years.